go-humble/detect/README.md

 ------------

-To see if code is running as javascript, detect checks whether `js.Global` is nil. `js.Global` is a special gopherjs property that is only defined when code is compiled to javascript.
+To see if code is running as javascript, detect checks whether `js.Global` is nil. `js.Global` is a special gopherjs property that is only non-nil when code is compiled to javascript.

 To see if code is running in the browser, detect checks for the existence of a